 However, you should bear in mind that you need to keep an eye on how your investments are performing.
 If you don’t have the time to do this, a self-select ISA is probably not right for you.

 Another advantage of a self-select ISA is the tax benefits.
 As investment growth and dividends received within the ISA are free of capital gains and additional income tax, this can be particularly advantageous for higher rate taxpayers and those with large share portfolios.

 You can change your investments within your ISA if you want to, subject to the £20,000 annual investment limit.

-Stocks and shares ISAs are eligible for the Financial Services Compensation Scheme (FSCS) up to £50,000 per person, per institution.
+Stocks and shares ISAs are eligible for the Financial Services Compensation Scheme (FSCS) up to £85,000 per person, per institution.
+Customers of investment firms that went bust before April 2019 are covered by the FSCS up to £50,000 per person, per institution.

 What are the disadvantages of a self-select ISA?

 Self-select ISAs can be higher risk than other ISAs.
 If you are in any doubt as to whether these plans are suitable you should seek independent financial advice – it’s possible your investments might fail, so there’s no guarantee you’ll get your money back.